Rian1010/Shopping-List/README.md

 [Ansiblemaster](https://ansiblemaster.wordpress.com/2016/07/27/jinja2-using-loop-index-and-loop-length-examples-etchosts-and-workers-properties/)

 ##My First Step After Installing Everything
-A basic design for the website was required.
-I used yellow for the navigation bars and footer because
+A basic design for the website was required, so I made a wireframe.
+I used yellow for the navigation bars and footer because I find that it fits to the shopping theme and I added purple elements too, as purple fits well together with yellow.

 At first, I tried adding each shopping-list item separately:
 @app.route('/insertItem/<owner_id>', methods=['GET', 'POST'])